zdeneklapes/ims-project/README.md

 Kolik casu zabere 1 pracovnikovi nachystat 100 ks chleba do bedynek?

 Kolik casu zabere 1 pracovnikovi premistit bedynky se 100 chleby do auta pro rozvoz?

+Time to bake 1 bread?
+Time to fermentation for 1 bread?
+Time to mix dough for 100 loaves of bread?
+Time to make 1 loaf of bread from dough?
+Time to move carriage with loaves of bread between stages?
+Time to load boxes with bread to the truck?
+Time to unload boxes from truck?